Birth and Death Certificates

 - Certify death certificate applications

-- Requests a Verification of Death Letter
+- Request a Verification of Death Letter

-- Issue transit permits
+- Issue out-of-state transit permits